iVis-at-Bilkent/cytoscape.js-node-editing/README.md

   `api.refreshGrapples()`
    Refresh rendered node grapples if any.
 It is an expensive operation and is supposed to be called in rare cases (When it is really needed).

+  `api.removeGrapples()`
+   Remove grapples while node is selected.
+This is useful when a node is selected but no need to show grapples.

 ## Dependencies